 First, discover which pages on your site are the most popular.
 Your website’s stats can give you an overview of which pages on your website receive the most traffic.
 Looking at this information will give you a sense of where to showcase customer reviews, because you’ll want to put them on pages that people visit frequently.

-WordPress.com Business Plan users can integrate with Google Analytics for more detailed information on visitor behavior, such as how much time visitors spend on each page and the order of pages they visit.
+WordPress.com plugin-enabled plan users can integrate with Google Analytics for more detailed information on visitor behavior, such as how much time visitors spend on each page and the order of pages they visit.

 Once you know which pages to focus on, a heatmapping tool can show you where exactly on those pages the most activity happens.
 For example, if you notice that people spend a lot of time looking at the middle of your homepage, that could be an optimal location to showcase customer reviews.